Explainer · Suppressor Approval Times

 How long does a suppressor take to approve?

 A suppressor is approved on one of two ATF forms — Form 4 if you buy it from a dealer, Form 1 if you make your own.
-Here’s what 3,045 community-reported approvals show for each path right now.
-The current national median for a Form 4 transfer is about 12 days.
+Here’s what 1,408 e-file approvals reported in the last 90 days show for each path right now.
+For individual filers — the most common path — buying (Form 4) is running about 6 days and making (Form 1) about 41 days.
 Not official ATF records — individual timelines vary.

 Current Median Waits